 The cost of technology and the inherent fees that come with this technology are placing an economic hardship on table game operations.
 Where does the cost of doing business, especially with technology and lease fees, overcome its net worth?

-me the same thing I have heard for years at gaming shows, at my seminars and in
+Managers' responsesTable games managers told me the same thing I have heard for years at gaming shows, at my seminars and in all my correspondences.

 The biggest issue: Lease fees, royalties, maintenance and repair of leased items are encumbering an outlandish portion of the table games department operating budget.
 This, coupled with rising costs of labor, makes profitability sometimes impossible.

 Here is a response from a table games manager at a large casino who asked that I not print his name or his casino’s name:

 I wanted to follow up with you on your article in the January 2008 edition of Casino Journal.
 In your article titled, ‘Bringing scrutiny to the tables,’ you stated, ‘But if your casino has a low limit and lower average bet, if your games are not going full bore most of the time, should you be adding to the un-profitability of your department by paying a monthly fee for a machine to shuffle your cards?’